10 Pregnancy Exercise Mistakes You MUST Avoid

 So let's get started on the pregnancy exercises mistakes you must avoid in order to keep both you AND baby safe!

-1. You workout just like you did before being pregnant.
+1. You workout like you did before pregnancy.

 This is quite common as many women do not know how to modify their workouts to adjust to their ever-changing and growing belly.
 The exercises you did when planning for pregnancy could now be dangerous for both you and your growing baby so please learn about the exercises you must now avoid.